Sam Rockwell: Illness

-Awards and nominations
+Acting credits and accolades

-His performance as a troubled police officer in the crime-drama Three Billboards Outside Ebbing, Missouri won the Academy Award for Best Supporting Actor, a Golden Globe and two Screen Actors Guild Awards.
+His performance as a troubled police officer in the crime drama Three Billboards Outside Ebbing, Missouri won the Academy Award for Best Supporting Actor, a Golden Globe and two Screen Actors Guild Awards.
 In 2018, his portrayal of George W. Bush in the biopic Vice earned him his second Academy Award nomination in the same category.